 The amount the member must pay for covered prescription medications before the MAPD Plan or PDP begins to pay.
-For example, in 2025, the member may pay a deductible up to \$590 (may vary by plan) before the plan starts paying benefits.
+For example, if a plan has a \$590 deductible, the member will need to pay \$590 before the plan starts paying for covered drugs.
+Deductible amounts vary by plan and some plans may not have a deductible.
 Note: A deductible can apply to the entire plan and/or individual drug tiers.